meinside/meinside.github.io/_posts/2017-03-16-TensorFlow-and-Go-on-Raspberry-Pi.md

 //#define IS_MOBILE_PLATFORM	// <= commented this line
 ```

-If it is not commented out, bazel will build for mobile platforms like iOS or Android, not Raspberry Pi.
+If it is not commented out, bazel will build for mobile platforms like `iOS` or `Android`, not Raspberry Pi.

 To do this easily, just run: